lilyguibessette/bwh-pharmacoepi-roybal/README.md

     - exists as csv of data for each day
     - named "YYYY-MM-DD_reward_updates" with date prepended in format as indicated
     - date used is of when reward data is generated from computation from Pillsy data and patient dictionary and sent to Personalizer (i.e. today)

+`ProgramLog`
+- contains a log from running the program to record error messages and program status
+    - exists as txt file for each daily run of the program
+    - named "YYYY-MM-DD_RL_Personalizer_log.txt" with date prepended in format as indicated